rifqiazhari/rifqiazhari.github.io/README.md

 <center><img src="images/regression1.png"/></center>

 ---
-### Classification - Spaceship Titanic
+### Predict Spaceship Titanic Passenger Who Got Transported (Classification) using Logistic Regression, Random Forest, KNN, Decision Trees, SVM, Catboost Classifier using Scikit-learn

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/rifqiazhari/Portfolios/blob/main/Classification%20-%20Spaceship%20Titanic.ipynb)

 In 2912, The Spaceship Titanic was an interstellar passenger liner launched a month ago.
 With almost 13,000 passengers on board, the vessel set out on its maiden voyage transporting emigrants from our solar system to three newly habitable exoplanets orbiting nearby stars.
 While rounding Alpha Centauri en route to its first destination—the torrid 55 Cancri E—the unwary Spaceship Titanic collided with a spacetime anomaly hidden within a dust cloud.
 Sadly, it met a similar fate as its namesake from 1000 years before.
-Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!.
+Though the ship stayed intact, almost half of the passengers were transported to an alternate dimension!

-From this unique case, we have objective to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+From this unique case, we have an objective to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 We use many classification algorithms for this binary classification case.
 From what we worked on, the results stated that the Catboost Classifier makes the best classifier algorithm with 0.80 accuracy on the test set followed by Random Forest with 0.99, SVM with 0.99, Decision Trees with 0.88, KNN with 0.42, Logistic Regression with 0.24.

 Top 15% in Kaggle